-Now simply list your skills.
+Now simply list skills in your resume on Microsoft Word.
 You can do this as a simple list or just some kind of formatting like bullet points.
 That’s all there is to it!

 When you’re done, your resume skills section should look something similar to this: